TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 x[-(1 : 5)]
 x[seq(from=2, to=10, by=2)]
 ```

 [Return to index](#index)

 ---

 ### Vector logical indexing:

+Another very useful indexing approach is to return values meeting some sort of logical
+  criterion.
+In these cases, we can use a test which returns a logical value for every
+  element in the vector, indicating whether the criterion has been met for that value.
+  So a logical index should usually be the same length as the vector being indexed.
+A
+  logical index that is shorter than the vector being indexed will be recycled without
+  warning.

 ```
 x <- (1 : 10) ^ 2